gamblevore/speedie/README.md

 * Simple but powerful syntax.
 * Can make command-line apps or GUI apps.
 * IPC lets you communicate and spread work across multiple processes.
-* Has a native IDE (Perry), written specifically for Speedie.
+* Has a native IDE (Perry), written specifically for Speedie.You might appreciate the IDE's simplicity.
+* Use one language, thats great at multiple areas:
+    * Fast and heavy-duty data-processing
-* Competitive at multiple purposes.
-Good at fast and heavy-duty data-processing... or just making little tools with few lines of code... or writing large well-structured programs that deal with a lot of complexity.
+    * making tools with few lines of code
-* You might appreciate my IDE's design?
+    * Writing large well-structured programs
+    * Cross-platform code, even with GUI.

 # Power Features #